 Decorating for Christmas with dogs in the house can be a challenge.
-I’m always careful what ornaments I place on the tree at “tail height”, and I don’t usually put presents out until Christmas day unless I want them unwrapped early!
+I’m always careful what ornaments I place on the tree at “tail height”, and I don’t usually put out presents until Christmas day unless I want them unwrapped early!

-Making Your Own Dog Bone Christmas Stocking
+How to Make a Dog Bone Christmas Stocking

 One of the reasons I love to DIY is because I can make things exactly how I want them.
 My holiday style is a little whimsical and vintage-inspired.

 One of my favorite nights of the year is when we get the first big snow.
 I love to walk the dogs around my neighborhood when it’s peaceful and covered in a fresh layer of snowy shimmer.

 DIY Dog Christmas Stocking Tutorial